 The dynamic bond schemes, as the name suggests, are dynamic in terms of the composition and maturity profile.
-The objective of a dynamic bond fund is to deliver ‘optimal’ returns in both rising and falling market scenarios.
-It all depends on the fund manager’s decisions and portfolio management.
+The main objective of dynamic bond funds is to provide ‘optimal’ returns in both rising and falling market scenarios.
+It majorly depends on the fund manager’s decisions and management of the portfolio.
 These funds generally have huge assets under management (aum), running to a portfolio worth several thousand crores.

 Sometimes, there could be a long pause in between interest rate changes.
 This can take a hit on the income of bond investors.
-Therefore, dynamic bond funds are an excellent alternative for those who wish to play to the interest rate cycle.
+Therefore, these funds are an excellent alternative for those wishing to ride the interest rate cycles.
 Here, fund managers ‘dynamically’ trade instruments of different maturity periods as per the anticipated change in rates.
 For instance, during a falling interest rate scenario, a fund manager increases the holdings in long-term instruments like gilts.

 2. Who can invest in Dynamic Bond Funds?

-The dynamic bond funds are ideal for investors who might not take the best calls based on interest movement.
-Investors with moderate risk appetite and investment horizon of 3-5 years should invest in the dynamic bond funds.
+The dynamic bond funds are ideal for investors who are not experts in making the right calls based on the interest rate movement.
+Investors with moderate risk appetite and investment horizon of 3-5 years should invest in these funds.

-An SIP (Systematic Investment Plan) approach will work better by allowing you to capture the volatility.
-However, one should always remember that the returns in dynamic bond funds are tied to the interest rates.
+A SIP (Systematic Investment Plan) approach will work as it allows you to combat the volatility.
+However, one should always remember that the returns in dynamic bond funds depend mostly on the interest rate movement.